 A teenaged genius deals with the usual problems of growing up: having a girlfriend, going to parties, hanging out with his best friend, all this on top of being a licensed physician in a ...

-Tony Micelli a retired baseball player becomes the housekeeper of Angela Bower, an NY advertising executive.
-Together they raise their kids Samantha Micelli and Jonathon Bower, with help from Mona Robinson, Angela's man-crazy mother.
+Tony Micelli, a retired baseball player, becomes the housekeeper of Angela Bower, an advertising executive in New York.
+Together they raise their kids, Samantha Micelli and Jonathon Bower, with help from Mona Robinson, Angela's man-crazy mother.

 A teenaged genius deals with the usual problems of growing up: having a girlfriend, going to parties, hanging out with his best friend, all this on top of being a licensed physician in a difficult residency program.Written by

 24 of 34 people found this review helpful.

 Was this review helpful to you?